 Replace the Furnace FiltersYour furnace filter is meant to keep dust from clogging the appliance, but it can serve a dual purpose by actively removing dust and allergens from your home.
 Make sure the furnace filter is replaced regularly, especially in the summer and winter when the A/C and heater are operating more often and you’ll have fewer allergic reactions to dust.

 Door MatsCarpet may lead to more dust in the home, but door mats are an effective way to keep dust and allergens low.
 Mats on the inside and outside of doorways will collect dirt and sand from people’s shoes.
 All you have to do is take the door mats outside and rinse or shake them off and you’ll have less dust tracked into the home.
 Dust mites are especially worrisome if you have dust mite allergies.

 Air PurifierOne of the top ways to get rid of dust is to use an air purifier.
 Without lifting a finger, you’ll have active air purification all through the day.
-Air purifiers with a HEPA filter and activated carbon filters are important tools for maintaining a dust-free home, and they will also remove many harmful chemicals, allergens, dander, and indoor air pollution.
+Air purifiers with a high efficiency air filter and strong motor are important tools for maintaining a dust-free home, and they will also remove many harmful chemicals, allergens, dander, and indoor air pollution.

 If you want more information on air purifiers for removing dust, contact Oransi today.
 We’ll help you decide on the right purifiers for pollen removal, reducing allergens, or getting rid of dust.
 They can even combat the effects of lead-based paint or help you get rid of dust mites.
-From HEPA filters to UV light, we have the right products to ensure cleaner air and less house dust in your home!
+Oransi uses high efficiency air filters and a strong motor in all of our air purifier, we have the right products to ensure cleaner air and less house dust in your home!